VincentBounce/WindowsContextMenuTools/README.md

   - *List content with subfolders as Admin*: if it's a protected folder
   - *List only files*
   - *List on folders*
   - *Display tree* (only for *List in Notepad*): draws your folders tree in a text file, using `tree.com` command.
 A second command does the same with files.
 Only displays ASCII characters.
+Example below:

 ```text
 C:\WINDOWS